mohitv789/mohitv789/README.md

-- 👋 Hi, I’m @mohitv789
+- 👋 Hi, I’m @mohitv789 - Please contact me on +91-7307474138 / +91-7019882428 if you have high paying remote job / in-office job in India.
 - ✨ I work in the field of automobile designing and architecture in Renault Nissan Alliance.
-- 👀 I’m interested in Data Science, Full Stack Developement, Blockchain and Game Dev.
+- 👀 I have knowledge of Data Science, Full Stack Developement & Frontend-Backend Development, Blockchain Development and Game Development in Unreal Engine.
+- I like to work on Data Pre and Post Processing and Machine Learning and Deep - Neural Networks.
+- I would love to have a learning opportunity for GANS and YOLO algorithms.
 - 📫 How to reach me : mohitv15@gmail.com / mohit.verma-a@rntbci.com

 <!---